airpair/yatodo-guide/post.md

 }
 ```

 In the above data structure, we have organized the todo items using the unique ids of the staff.
-Because of this structure, one could fetch all the todos of all the staff members by simply reading the reference "/organizations/-uniqueOrgId_1/todos" and if intersted in reading todos of one particular staff then would read the reference url "/organizations/-uniqueOrgId_1/todos/-uniqueStaffId_1"
+Because of this structure, one could fetch all the todos of all the staff members by simply reading the reference "/organizations/-uniqueOrgId_1/todos" and if interested in reading todos of one particular staff then would read the reference url "/organizations/-uniqueOrgId_1/todos/-uniqueStaffId_1"

 Time for the rules now -